hydrogen

 “Our system can significantly improve hydrogen detection systems for safety and quality control, facilitating wider adoption of hydrogen fuel” added Professor Shiina.
 “For example, this system can be reliably used for the detection of leakages in hydrogen fuel cell cars.”

-The pioneering technique could help pave the way for a sustainable future and boost the implementation of hydrogen as an eco-friendly fuel.
+The pioneering technique could help pave the way for a sustainable future and increase the implementation of hydrogen as an eco-friendly fuel.

 For additional information: